 Anyone may nominate an individual for this award in response to the Nominating Committee's call for award nominations.
 The Nominating Committee will evaluate such nominations and, if appropriate, submit a nominee to the Board of Directors for their approval.

-The award winner will be notified approximately 90 days before the annual conference.
+The award winner will be notified at least 45 days before the annual conference.